How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 New Prop 19 California Strategy for Transfers After the February 16, 2021 Deadline

 Did you miss the February 16, 2021 deadline to transfer a property to your children before Prop 19 went into effect?
-CunninghamLegal has created an aggressive new Prop 19 strategy known as a Family Property LLC, which may still enable you to avoid reassessments under Prop 19 to your kids when you pass away.
+CunninghamLegal has created an aggressive new Prop 19 strategy known as a Family Property LLC, which may still enable you to avoid reassessments for newly acquired properties under Prop 19 to your kids when you pass away.

 This strategy is applicable to many families, and should be considered especially by high-net-worth families.
 A Family Property LLC may help you avoid the newly passed changes of Prop 19, providing significant savings and protecting against increases in taxable property value.
 Book a call with CunninghamLegal to learn if this option might work for your family.